Spinorially Twisted Spin Structures. II: Twisted Pure Spinors, Special Riemannian Holonomy and Clifford Monopoles: Special Riemannian holonomy

-where $g\in \widehat{Spin(r)}\subset Spin^r(n)$. \end{corol} {\em Proof}.
-Let us assume $M$ is hyperk\"ahler.
-Its structure group reduces further to $Sp(m)$ so that the auxiliary $SO(3)$ bundle is trivial, and we can take the flat connection on it.
-The associated Spin$^3$ bundle $\Delta_{4m}\otimes \Delta_3^{m}$ contains the $\widehat{Spin(3)}$ orbit of the pure spinor in Subsection \ref{subsec:QK-pure-spinor}, which consists of pure spinors inducing the same quaternionic structure (cf. Lemma \ref{lemma: Spin(r) orbit pure spinor}) and fixed by $Sp(m)$.
+\begin{Corollary} A Riemannian manifold is hyper-K\"ahler if and only if it admits a ${\rm Spin}^3$ structure endowed with a connection and a twisted spinor bundle carrying two parallel twisted pure spinor fields complex-lnearly independent at one point. \end{Corollary} \begin{proof} Let us assume $M$ is $4m$-dimensional hyper-K\"ahler, $m\geq 2$.
+Its structure group reduces further to ${\rm Sp}(m)$.
+The associated bundle $\Delta_{4m}\otimes \Delta_3^{m}$ contains the $\widehat{{\rm Spin}(3)}$ orbit of the pure spinor in Section~\ref{subsec:QK-pure-spinor}, which consists of pure spinors inducing the same quaternionic structure (see Lemma~\ref{lemma: Spin(r) orbit pure spinor}) and fixed by ${\rm Sp}(m)$.